 Frequently Asked Questions

 The FAQ responds to some of the common questions about PTR.
-It is provided to clarify how PTR puts the policies found in the University and College of Arts and Sciences faculty handbooks into practice, and in no way supersedes either document.
-For more detail, please review the relevant sections of the handbooks.
+It is provided to clarify how PTR puts the policies found in the University faculty handbook into practice, and in no way supersedes the document.
+For more detail, please review the relevant sections of the handbook.

 What is the charge of the Promotion, Tenure, and Review Committee?